Chalsean/XFaction/README.md

 <img src="https://user-images.githubusercontent.com/45693161/175836417-dde29267-b00e-4eda-8506-52ef2a24d7e4.png" width=500>

 > Merged system messages across guilds/realms/factions in the confederate
-- When another player using the addon comes online/offline, you should see a system message as if they were local guild member
+- When another player using the addon comes online/offline, you should see a system message as if they were a local guild member.\
 <img src="https://user-images.githubusercontent.com/45693161/175836164-9aa7c46c-5b7c-4056-8d3f-ed5487b4debf.png" width=300>